NeilSWells/iolairPanelMeter/README.md

 # Programming
-Programming of the board is done with a FT232 USB to TTL Serial adapter set to 5v.
+The board is programmed as an Arduino Uno using a FT232 USB to TTL Serial adapter set to 5v.

 Using 3.3v will not work!